SaiAshish9/hackernewsApp/README.md

-THis App makes use of  componentDidMount() life cycle method of react.
+This App makes use of  componentDidMount() life cycle method of react.